 - 1 egg yolk (for egg wash)

-- In a food processor or by hand, cut together the butter, flour and salt until just barely blended (there should still be small pea size bits of butter in the mix).
+- In a food processor or by hand, cut together the butter, flour, sugar and salt until just barely blended (there should still be small pea size bits of butter in the mix).

 - Add the ice water a little at a time, pulsing the processor a few times each time you add the water or tossing with a fork.
 Only add enough water for the dough to just hold together.
 It may appear a little lumpy, which is fine.

-- Remove the dough and form into 2 balls, wrap in plastic wrap or wax paper and chill for 30 minutes or so (you can also freeze it at this point for future use).
+- Remove the dough and form into 2 balls, wrap in plastic wrap or wax paper and chill for 30 minutes or so.